bkarstens24/data-wrangling-project/results/README.md

-# results
+# Results
 This folder contains the deliverables for the final form of the project to send out.
-This includes things like visualizations, pdfs, powerpoints, etc.
+In this case, it includes our report document, and the visualizations include in our project are located inside that report document.